 Rey is a scavenger from the middle of nowhere and she runs into BB8.
-BB8 shows her the missing map piece, and in a run-in on another planet, Kylo Ren finds Rey and uses his abilities to see into her mind and discover she’s seen the map piece.
-He takes her with him, attempts to pull the map piece straight from him mind and fails, and Rey discovers she, too, can control the Force.
+BB8 shows her the missing map piece.
+Kylo Ren and Rey have a run-in on a different planet, where Kylo Ren uses his abilities to see into her mind and discover she’s seen the map piece.
+He takes her with him, attempts to pull the map piece straight from her mind, and fails.
+During this, Rey discovers she, too, can control the Force.

 Meanwhile, the Resistance is hard at work mobilizing to destroy the First Order’s weapon, Starkiller Base.
-They send a crack team comprised of Han Solo, Chewy, and Finn to go upset the power source on Starkiller Base and these three run into Rey.
-They separate to fulfill the object, and Han Solo ends up facing off with Kylo Ren.
+They send a crack team comprised of Han Solo, Chewy, and Finn to go upset the power source on Starkiller Base.
+This trio runs into Rey.
+They separate to fulfill the objective, and Han Solo ends up facing off with Kylo Ren, his son.
 It’s a tender moment, but ultimately Ren murders the heck out of him and it’s devastating.
 Karma is swift, however, and a lightsaber fight between Rey and Kylo Ren ensues, with Rey besting Kylo Ren.
 Before she can kill him, the Resistance pilots succeed in destroying Starkiller Base’s power source, and the planet itself begins to crumble.
-One such rift separates Rey and Kylo Ren, and he lives.
+An ensuing rift in the earth separates Rey and Kylo Ren, and he lives.

 The movie ends with Rey ascending a remote mountain in the middle of nowhere to find Luke Skywalker, old and robed.
 She extends the lightsaber towards him and it ends.
 Badabing badaboom, you gotta badass sci-fi movie.
 You’re welcome.
 Go forth and prosper.